Skip to main content

 Monitored by CAA

-Filter for agents running on hosts with active package detection enabled by using this filter in the Host, AMI ID, Account, and Zone tabs.
+Filter for hosts that are monitored by Lacework Agents with active package detection enabled by using this filter in the Host, AMI ID, Account, and Zone tabs.

 Host, AMI ID, Account, and Zone tab monitored by Code Aware Agent (CAA) filter definitions: